springcomp/masked-emails-pwsh/README.md

 In order for one of these mailboxes to be considered a 'masked email' address, it is necessary to run the `set-masked-email` script.

+Those scripts use the mail server provided [setup script](https://github.com/docker-mailserver/docker-mailserver/wiki/setup.sh) `setup.sh` to add or remove an email address.
+This script must be modified to include the `-y` no-prompt confirmation switch to the `delmailuser` command.

 - set-masked-email : adds metadata for the Purge Masked Emails and Forward Masked Emails cron jobs.
 A masked email is a MailDir mailbox containing a `masked-email.json` file that contains the following data: